sonata-nfv/son-gkeeper/README.md

 * the `docker-compose.yml` file in the root of this repository provides the linking of all the micro-services.

 ### Dependencies
-Name all the dependencies needed by the software, including version, license (!), and a link.
-For example
+The libraries the Gatekeep depends on are the following:

 * [`activerecord`](https://github.com/rails/rails/tree/master/activerecord) >=5.0.0 (MIT)
 * [`addressable`](https://github.com/sporkmonger/addressable) >=2.4.0 (Apache 2.0)